jmdvella/cinema4d-scripts/README.md

 - Converts imported FBX materials to V-Ray materials
 - Intended for V-Ray Roughness materials that have been converted to Standard materials before exporting to FBX
 - When exporting from 3dsmax use [this script]( https://github.com/jmdvella/3dsmax-scripts/blob/main/JV_VrayRoughnessToFBX.ms) to convert materials and export to FBX
-Preferences will be permanently changed - Comment in line 208 if required (disabled by default to avoid changes to users preference)
 #### Supports:
 - Diffuse & Diffuse Color
 - Roughness